thereisnotime/UT3ServerManager/README.md

 ```

 ### Todo ###
+- Add presets feature to save different types of configurations so you do not have to configure everything when you want to play DM or a special type of WAR
 - Migrate everything to .NET Core.
 - Remove junk code.
 - Refactor to implement better coding standards and naming conventions.